-One difference between these teams from the 2008 match up is that the Lakers now have Ron Artest to guard Paul Pierce.
+One difference between these teams from the 2008 match up is that the Lakers now have Paul Pierce.
 Does this match up concern you?
-How do you think Pierce will try to attack Artest’s physical style of defense?
+How do you think Pierce will try to attack Artest’s physical style of defense?to guard

 Sure, it concerns me, and it concerns me on both ends.
 On defense, it is no longer a risk-free proposition to throw Paul Pierce onto Kobe for long stretches, since there is no Vlad Radmanovic (or Luke Walton) to serve as a convenient hiding place for Ray Allen.